Skip to content

 • build.yml triggers on the tag push.
 It builds Windows/Linux/macOS installers on three runners, then its release job attaches them to a GitHub Release named after the tag.
 End-to-end: ~15–30 minutes.

-• mkdocs-deploy.yml triggers on any push to master.
-It reads tauri.conf.json, substitutes {{VERSION_TAG}} / {{VERSION}} placeholders in the landing page, and deploys to GitHub Pages.
+• mkdocs-deploy.yml triggers on pushes to the docs branch.
+It reads tauri.conf.json, substitutes {{VERSION_TAG}} / {{VERSION}} placeholders in the landing page, and deploys the landing page + docs to GitHub Pages (gh-pages).
 End-to-end: ~3–5 minutes.

 Manual trigger